nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * Alternative 1 (current choice): Use two separate lists to store students and tutorial classes
     * Pros: Faster, simpler command executions for student and tutorial class commands.
     Easier to maintain overall.
 Therefore, all students and all tutorial classes can be accessed independent of each other.
     * Cons: Class specific student commands are slower.
-For example a user is required to 'viewc' in order to filter just the students in the class, increasing the overall time
+For example a user is required to `viewc` in order to filter just the students in the class, increasing the overall time
-* Alternative 2: Nesting for students within Tutorial Class
+* Alternative 2: Nesting of students within Tutorial Class
     * Pros: Faster in class specific student commands and students are better organised.
     * Complexity of tutorial classes is increased and slower to navigate to view other tutorial classes or perform general commands on the students